 OIST is an institution with no departments, which aims to eliminate barriers between people working in different fields.
-We are an equal opportunity educator and employer and are working actively toward increasing the diversity of our faculty, students, and staff.
+We are an equal opportunity educator and employer and are working actively toward increasing the diversity of our faculty, students, staff, and visitors.
 We have implemented policies to promote a diverse, inclusive, and family-friendly culture.
 These include supporting dual career couples, gender neutral facilities, “stop the clock” options, and on-site child care.
 Further details can be found at https://www.oist.jp/.

 Applicants should hold a Ph.D. in a relevant field and be independent researchers, i.e., should have an academic standing equivalent to senior postdoc, junior group leader, or faculty member at a research-intensive institution.